Carol Winifred Lawry skiing. Date and location unknown.

-Carol enlisted in the Women’s Auxiliary Air Force a couple of weeks after war broke out in September 1939, and mustered as a clerk.
+Carol enlisted in the Women’s Auxiliary Air Force a couple of weeks after war broke out in September 1939 and mustered as a clerk, arriving at RAF Kenley on 18th December, 1939.
 She was promoted to Aircraftwoman First Class on 1st June, 1940.

 In July, 1940, she married Canadian born Kenwyn Charles Lawry, in Torquay.
 The couple were very much in love.
 Ken had enlisted in the RAF on 3rd April, 1940 and was training as an Air Observer.